pgr-me/PRasmussenLab4/lab4/README.md

 * Option to process one file at a time or in bulk.
 * Recursive implementation of each sort algorithm to enable apples-to-apples performance comparisons.
+* Using the 25 input files and five sorts, the user can execute 125 runs in one go.

 ## Input and Output Files